RehanyTamas/react-wordle/README.md

 ### To Run Locally:

-Clonee the repository and perform the following command line actions>:
+Clonee the repository and perform the following command line actions:

 ```bash
 $> cd react-wordle